um-grex/grex-docs/content/english/specific-soft/jupyter-notebook.md

 Jupyter can be used either as a simple, individual notebook or as a multi-user Web server/Interactive Development Environment (IDE), such as JupyterHub/JupyterLab.
 The JupyterHub servers can use a variety of computational back-end configurations: from free-for-all shared workstation to job spawning interfaces to HPC schedulers like SLURM or container workflow systems like Kubernetes.

-This page lists examples of several ways of accessing jupyter.
+This page lists examples of several ways of accessing Jupyter notebooks.

 ## Using notebooks via Grex OOD Web Portal
 ---